lustered/cuteplayer/README.md

 # Install

-## Linux

     ./install.sh

 ### MacOs

     - Make sure you have python > 3.7 from python.org
     otherwise an older version of tkinter will be used
-    - Dependencies are pain in the butt
+    - Tk is a pain in the butt
+    - Pygame can be a pain ^
+    - youtube-dl env setup can be a pain

     - ./install
-    - Install font

 ### For Ubuntu-based systems[optional]

     sudo apt-get install ffmpeg:i386
     or
     sudo apt-get install libav-tools

-# Update every so often

-    ./update

 ## I do not own the font used, found here